a

 Pond between Showers Lake and Meiss Cabin Approcahing the Meiss Cabin, Round Lake trail junction fromt the North

-Small Lake above Meiss Lake, just North of the Meiss Cabin.
+Small Lake to the Southwest of Meiss Lake, just a bit North of the Meiss Cabin.

-Approaching Meiss Cabin we are coming to the Round Lake trail junction.
+Approaching Meiss Cabin we are coming South to the Round Lake trail junction.

 The Tahoe Rim trail break off here to the Northeast towards Big Meadow, while the main Pacific Crest and Tahoe to Yosemite routes continue South together to the Carson Gap.